Stefan Anikewich, CYONY CLUB Program Volunteer Director

 Also, this program runs parallel to local CYO programs and meets.
 In short, if your child is currently enrolled in a school based CYO track and field program, this will not be a conflict.

-if you have any questions regarding the program.
+if you have any questions regarding the registration process.